Can Microcement Be Used with Underfloor Heating?

 Proper Substrate Preparation:

-Ensure the substrate is stable and free of any existing cracks.
-Any movement in the substrate can lead to issues in the microcement layer, especially when combined with the heating and cooling cycles of underfloor heating.
+The substrate has to be stable and free of any cracks, as any movement can lead to issues with the Microcement, especially when combined with the changing temperatures it's exposed to with underfloor heating.

 Insulation: